-Something I often hear people say about worry and anxiety is “It’s ok because most of the stuff I worry about will probably never happen”.
+Something I often hear people say about anxiety and life situations is “It’s ok because most of the stuff I worry about will probably never happen”.

 It’s fair to say that most of what we catastrophise about may never happen and some of what we don’t think about will happen.
-But true resilience isn’t about putting a positive spin on things.
+But true resilience doesn’t mean putting a positive spin on things.
 It’s not about wishful thinking.

 If you enjoyed this and want to read about mindset in leadership, check this post